Psingh12354/BigQuery/README.md

 - File System - **Clossus**(Columnar storage), Google distributed file system.

 - Query setting help to work with batch data(Bigquey Engine) and Cloud Dataflow(Streaming data).

+### Auto Schema Detection

+- BigQuery select random file in source -> scans upto 100 rows as sample -> examine each field's and attempts to assign data type based on sample values.
+- Csv and Json onlt.
+- date schema auto detection must be in yyyy-mm-dd format
+- BigQery consider header row by default by comparing data in the column.